-Medball Training For Power Development
+Medball Training for Power Development

 At EForce we utilize many different training methods to facilitate power development for our athletes.
 Everything from jumps, weighted jumps, olympic lifts, sled pushes… the list goes on.
 One staple that you’ll find in almost all our programs is the use of medballs.
 In this article we will discuss the purpose they serve in our training, their versatility and some of the unique advantages to using medballs over other methods.